fortinet-fortisoar/solution-pack-soar-framework/docs/extending-default-indicator-enrichment-process.md

 4. **Update Playbook IRI**: The *Update/Initialize Indicator Enrichment Global Variables* playbook adds the associated playbook IRIs to the corresponding global variable.
 For example, the IRIs, of playbooks tagged with `URL_Enrichment`, are added to the global variable `URL_Enrichment_Playbooks_IRIs`.

+5. **Add/Remove Existing Playbook IRIs**: In a situation when user adds new/custom enrichment playbook or remove/inactivate the  existing enrichment playbooks from the sample collection then it is required to reset the enrichment global variable by executing the `Reset Enrichment Global Variables` playbook in *Indicator* module without selecting any indicator record.

-5. **Enrichment Begins**: The playbook **Enrich Indicators (Type All)** triggers the associated connector's enrichment playbooks who then return the following CTI (Cyber threat intelligence) information:
+6. **Enrichment Begins**: The playbook **Enrich Indicators (Type All)** triggers the associated connector's enrichment playbooks who then return the following CTI (Cyber threat intelligence) information:

     - CTI name
     - CTI scores